-Earl Washington’s daily 4 a.m. walks were the inspiration he needed to ignite a rival to the Mississippi summer heat.
+Earl Washington’s daily 4 a.m. walks were the inspiration he needed to invest the StayCool Cap, a device he hopes can fight back the Mississippi summer heat.

 “You know how when you’re walking, and start sweating and pull your hat off, and a breeze hits you?” asks the Jackson resident.
 “I thought, ‘If only there was a way I could keep that breeze all the time.'”

-He couldn’t find a way, so he invented one: the StayCool Cap, which hit the market in December 2017.
+The one he invented, the StayCool Cap, hit the market in December 2017.

 The process of designing the cool caps took six to eight months.
 His focus during that time, he says, was “making sure it stayed together.
 Making sure everything tied in correctly.
 Making sure it still works even in the rain.”